-Should you go for Mint Mobile or Ultra Mobile?
+Mint Mobile vs. Ultra Mobile: Which is better for you?

 Get the right data plan for any user.

-Ultra Mobile has an option for just about everyone and great ways to save if you're willing to buy three or more months upfront.
+Ultra Mobile has an option for just about everyone and great ways to save even if you're just signing up for a single-month plan.